Budget Considerations

 Personal Assistant Wages

 This is the amount paid to a PA before taking out tax or other deductions.
-This is a specific rate that is only applicable to PAs that support adults (people 18+).
-Please note, this rate does not apply to PAs of children and young people.
-This is the minimum amount a PA for an adult should be getting paid when the funding for the payment is being made from the Local Authority (council).
+This is a specific rate that only applies to PAs that support adults (people 18+).
+Please note, this rate does not apply to PAs of children and young people, although they should still be paid at least the national living wage.
+You can find out more about this here: National Minimum Wage and Statutory Payment Rates

 Wages usually increase with time, so this should be considered in the budget process.
-If there is no increase in the planned budget then the contingency would need to cover this
+If there is no increase in the planned budget then the contingency budget would need to factor this in.

 Pensions